Data Protection in PubSub+ Cloud

 Data sovereignty refers to the laws and governance that the collection and storage of data adheres to, which is based on the nation where the data resides or is collected.
 Since the data is separated into two planes, the sovereignty of the data is as follows:

-- Since messaging data remains with the event broker services, it adheres to the laws of the geographical region where the event broker services are deployed.
-This can be decided by the customer - not Solace.
+Messaging data remains with the event broker services, it adheres to the laws of the geographical region where the event broker services are deployed.
+The sovereignty of messaging data is a common use case for security regulations and this can be decided by the customer.